$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Introduction

 Note that, given any $\varepsilon > 0$ and $n \ge 1$, two points of $X$ are $\varepsilon$-close with respect to this metric if their first $n$ iterates are $\varepsilon$-close.
 A subset $E$ of $X$ is said to be $(n, \varepsilon)$-{\em separated} if each pair of distinct points of $E$ is at least $\varepsilon$ apart in the metric $d_n$.
 Denote by $N(n, \varepsilon)$ the maximum cardinality of an $(n,\varepsilon)$-separated set.
 The {\em topological entropy} of the map $f$ is defined by

 Recall that the limit defining $h_{top}(f)$ always exists in the extended real line (but could be infinite).

 Lyapunov exponents are another useful tool to measure complexity of a dynamical system.
 They are important constants to measure the asymptotic behavior of dynamics in the tangent space level.
 Positive Lyapunov exponents indicate orbital divergence and long-term unpredictability of a dynamical system because the omnipresent uncertainty in determining its initial state grows exponentially fast in time.
-In other words, Lyapunov exponents tells us the rate of divergence of nearby trajectories.
-To be more precisely, given a diffeomorphism $f$ over a manifold $M$, we say that a real number $\lambda(x)$ is a {\it Lyapunov exponent} of $x\in M$ if there exists a nonzero vector $v\in T_xM$ such that
+In other words, Lyapunov exponents tell us the rate of divergence of nearby trajectories.
+More precisely, given a diffeomorphism $f$ over a manifold $M$, we say that a real number $\lambda(x)$ is a {\it Lyapunov exponent} of $x\in M$ if there exists a nonzero vector $v\in T_xM$ such that

-One of the main results in this work relates these two different ways to measure the complexity of a system.
-We give lower bounds for the topological entropy for a class of symplectic systems using Lyapunov exponents of the hyperbolic periodic points.
-In other words, we obtain an estimate to topological complexity of the system via differential properties of its hyperbolic periodic points.
+The main result in this work, Theorem~\ref{t.entropy}, relates these two different ways to measure the complexity of a system.
+Roughly, we provide lower bounds of the topological entropy for a class of symplectic systems using Lyapunov exponents of the hyperbolic periodic points in the central direction, i.e. taking $v$ above in the central subbundle.
+Hence, we obtain an estimate to topological complexity of symplectic systems via differential properties of its hyperbolic periodic points for a class of symplectic diffeomorphisms.
+By class we mean a residual subset of $\dw$ in the complement of Anosov diffeomorphism set.
+Let us make precise the statements.

-We can also infer if some kind of hyperbolicity (uniform or partial) comes from the intrinsic symplectic structure of the diffeomorphisms just looking to differential properties of its periodic points.
-Let us make precise these statements.